Underweight teen boys

 We all grow and develop at different rates.
 You may have friends who are taller, heavier and more muscular than you.
-Lots of boys don't reach their adult height and weight until they are over 18.
+Lots of boys do not reach their adult height and weight until they are over 18.

-You can check whether you're a healthy weight by using our healthy weight calculator.
+You can check whether you're a healthy weight by using our BMI healthy weight calculator.

-If you are underweight, your GP, practice nurse or school nurse can give you help and advice.
+If you are underweight, a GP, practice nurse or school nurse can give you help and advice.

 Why are you underweight?

 There may be an underlying medical cause for your low weight that needs to be checked out.
-Gut problems like coeliac disease, for example, can make people lose weight.
+Gut problems such as coeliac disease, for example, can make people lose weight.

-Or perhaps you haven't been eating a healthy, balanced diet.
+Or perhaps you have not been eating a healthy, balanced diet.